nintanuki/automate-the-boring-stuff/zombie-dice-bots/README.md

 So far Carl and Negan tend to win the most, and therefore they have the best strategy.
 They roll until they get 2 shot guns (unless they have 0 brains they keep going) and if they have 1 shotgun they keep going unless they have at least 6 (Negan) or 7 (Carl) brains.

-Sometimes Maggie has the most wins at at least 5 brais.
+Sometimes Maggie has the most wins at at least 5 brains.
 At the moment Lizzie is the only bot that makes decisions based on the color of the dice.

 To run this code you must install the zombiedice module by typing `pip install zombiedice` in the terminal.